• Share this on:

 • Find the model for the official certificate you will need for the export of seeds intended for sprouting in Chapter 3 of Annex I of Regulation (EU) 2020/2235.

-• Make sure you understand the European requirements on the general hygiene provisions for primary production (Part A of Annex I to Regulation (EC) No 852/2004), product traceability (Regulation (EU) No 208/2013), approved establishments (Article 2 of Regulation (EU) No 210/2013) and the microbiological criteria (Annex I to Regulation (EC) No 2073/2005).
+• Make sure you understand the European requirements on general hygiene provisions for primary production (Part A of Annex I to Regulation (EC) No 852/2004), product traceability (Regulation (EU) No 208/2013), approved establishments (Article 2 of Regulation (EU) No 210/2013) and microbiological criteria (Annex I to Regulation (EC) No 2073/2005).

-• Exercise extreme caution and apply the highest safety standards when exporting dried or freshly sprouted grains or pulses, using a HACCP-based food safety system and UV-C disinfection to avoid the risk of salmonella and E. coli.
+• Exercise extreme caution and apply the highest safety standards when exporting dried or freshly sprouted grains or pulses, using an HACCP-based food safety system and UV-C disinfection to avoid the risk of salmonella and E. coli.

 Only export non-GMO grains, pulses and oilseeds